JimSeker/AudioVideo/README.md

 `PicCapture2` hides most of the camera code in a cameraXpreview.
 It has code for both camera and camera2 apis.

-`PicCapture3` shows examples of how to take a picture with the intent.

 `PicCaptureIntent` uses intents to open the camera app, and return just bytes, put a picture in the local directory (with providers), or store onto the sdcard using the mediastore.
 So no permissions are necessary for API 28+

 `CameraPreview` only the Camera2 APIs and targets API 21+.
 The code is broken up into a Preview class that just shows the camera preview in a surfaceview.
 A capturePic class (that required the preview class) to take a picture.
 And there is a VideoClass as well.
 This example is far from perfect, but works to show the separation in the classes.